soldsiegfried3-ship-it/BlockUI/README.md

 # You can try the demo here : https://elnoob0.github.io/BlockUI/
 # If you come directly after an update, wait like 15 minutes before entering the demo.
 Github has a latency between commited changes and the BlockUI web demo
+(this mean you can see a outdated version)

 blockUI is a upcoming games launcher for windows (linux and mac too i think).
 Its web based so it should run on anything powerful enough (this means it will not work on 3ds).